Helly groups: Preliminaries

 \subsection{Helly graphs and Helly groups}

 We continue with the definitions of the main objects studied in this article: Helly and clique-Helly graphs, Helly and clique-Helly complexes, and Helly groups.

-\begin{definition} A graph $G$ is a \emph{Helly graph} if the ball-hypergraph ${\mathcal B}(G)$ has the Helly property.
-A graph $G$ is a \emph{$1$--Helly graph} if the 1-ball-hypergraph ${\mathcal B}_1(G)$ satisfies the Helly property.
-A \emph{clique-Helly graph} is a graph $G$ in which the hypergraph ${\mathcal X}(G)$ of maximal cliques has the Helly property. \end{definition}
+\begin{definition} A graph $G$ is a \emph{Helly graph} if the ball-hypergraph ${\mathcal B}(G)$ is Helly.
+A graph $G$ is a \emph{$1$--Helly graph} if the 1-ball-hypergraph ${\mathcal B}_1(G)$ is Helly.
+A \emph{clique-Helly graph} is a graph $G$ in which the hypergraph ${\mathcal X}(G)$ of maximal cliques is Helly. \end{definition}

 Observe that a Helly graph is $1$--Helly and that a $1$--Helly graph is clique-Helly but that the reverse implications do not hold: a cycle of length at least $7$ is $1$--Helly but not Helly and a cycle of length $4$ is clique-Helly but is not $1$--Helly.
 Notice also that Helly graphs are pseudo-modular and thus weakly-modular.